kirbysayshi/kirbysayshi.github.com/_posts/2020-03-21-considering-then-abandoning-jsx-for-structured-yaml-config.md

 - Those Function calls output a _description_ of the Component and the props it will receive (including its `children` descriptions)
 - The description(s) are walked, and the Components executed, to eventually output commands / mutations / instructions against a DOM (or another target)

 We can either try to hew close to JSX's transpiled output, or go with something simpler or more ergonomic.
-First, back to our dashboard example:
+Back to our dashboard example:

 ```tsx
 <Dashboards>